A Unifying Model of Genome Evolution Under Parsimony: Results

 A history graph $G$ with free-roots, lifted labels and lifted adjacencies is a \emph{lifted graph} $\textbf{L}(G)$.
 Figure \ref{liftedGraph}(A) shows an example lifted graph that outlines these concepts.

+Some lifted elements do not imply change between descendant and ancestral states, while others do.
+To formalise such a notion we define trivial and non-trivial labels and and adjacencies.
 A lifted label $\rho$ of a labeled vertex $x$ is \emph{trivial} if $l(x) = \rho$.
 A lifted label $\rho$ on an unlabeled vertex $x$ (necessarily a free root) is trivial if it is the only lifted label on $x$.
 Otherwise a lifted label is \emph{non-trivial}.

 A \emph{junction side} is a most recent common ancestor (MRCA) of two attached, indirectly related sides.
 For a history graph $G$, a lifted adjacency $e = \{ A(x_{\alpha}), A(y_{\beta}) \}$ is \emph{trivial} if there exists no unattached junction side on the path of branches from (but excluding) $A(x_{\alpha})$ to (but excluding) $x_{\alpha}$, or on the path of branches from (but excluding) $A(y_{\beta})$ to (but excluding) $y_{\beta}$ and either there is a (regular) adjacency between $A(x_{\alpha})$ and $A(y_{\beta})$ in $G$ or $A(x_{\alpha})$ and $A(y_{\beta})$ are free roots, else $e$ is \emph{non-trivial}.
 See Figure \ref{liftedGraph}(A) for examples of trivial and non-trivial labels and adjacencies.